 Communal night roosts are an important component of bald eagle wintering habitat.
 Many eagles roost singly and change roost sites frequently (Biosystems Analysis 1980).
+Harmata (2002) reported that during diurnal migration, bald eagles roosted in any habitat type as long as there was a tree of adequate size and security from human disturbance.
 Eagles may also roost in pairs or gather in large congregations of as many as 500 individuals at locations that are used year-after-year.
 Roosts vary widely in land area, with 26 roosts described by Watson and Pierce (1998a) ranging from 3.7-79 ac, and 5 roosts in the Klamath Basin ranging from 19.76-627 ac (Keister and Anthony1983).
 Eagles roost in stands of timber that are adjacent to or relatively near foraging areas; all 26 studied by Watson and Pierce (1998a) were within 0.68 mi (1,100 m) of foraging areas.
 Bald eagle use of a roost in a given basin is foremost a function of prey abundance and distribution, and is secondarily related to the unique features of the roost (Watson and Pierce 1998a).
 Studies have shown that communal night roosts provide a microclimate more favorable than available elsewhere in the vicinity (Keister et al. 1985, Stalmaster 1981, Knight et al. 1983, Stellini 1987).
 Higher air temperatures, lower direct precipitation and/or lower windspeeds within roost stands can result in a net energy savings of up to 10% (Hansen et al. 1980, Keister et al. 1985, Knight et al. 1983, Stellini 1987).
-Fifteen of 26 roosts studied by Watson and Pierce (1998a) were located on a slope: of these, 11 (67%) had a northern orientation.
+Fifteen of 26 roosts studied by Watson and Pierce (1998a) were located on a slope, and of these, 11 (67%) had a northern orientation.
 The northerly aspect of these roosts provided protection from frequent southwesterly winds.
 Thus, reduction of tree buffers around roosts, or loss of roost trees or stands to timber harvest or fire may increase the metabolic needs of wintering eagles and have the potential to affect health and survival (Stalmaster 1983, Stalmaster and Gessaman 1984).